 Getting translations from Transifex to Drupal

-After the steps from the above section are complete, some additional steps are needed to fully display the localized content on your Drupal site.
+After the steps from the above section are complete, additional steps are needed to display the localized content on your Drupal site fully.

 Incoming localization jobs from Transifex are considered as "need review".

 Go to the specific translation Job.
-The content that was pushed from Transifex is in the yellow colour and is marked as needing Review (in the Operations column).
+The content pushed from Transifex is in yellow and marked as needing Review (in the Operations column).

 Click Review to validate the incoming localization jobs from Transifex.
 You'll see a list of all the content in the source and target languages.